scottgriv/PWA-Demo-App/README.md

       "start_url": "/{your_repository_name}/",
       ```

-- Then `cd client` from the root directory and run the following command to deploy to **GitHub Pages**:
+- Then `cd client/public` from the root directory and run the following command to deploy to **GitHub Pages**:

   ```bash
   npm run deploy